AvneeshSarwate/SkipStep/readme.txt

 to allow looping in piano mode:
 	if an instrument is in piano mode, skip its realPlay() code and provide an empty chord instead

+implemented looping piano mode created ui/code for multi loop gridsharing generalized function for assigning scales

+TODO - look at consistency of how scales are stored (is 0 always smallest element?)

 grid sharing in multi loop:
 	allow sent grid/scale to be selected from main grid, piano grid, saved grid, of all instruments allow it to be sent to main grid/scale of any of your own instruments or "out" to network